philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 ```

-Go through each config file and make these changes using a text editor.
+Go through the config file and make these changes using a text editor.

---> current ODU sbatch file references config.4, change to config.5?
-Maybe we should have a more compact version in the scripts folder?
---> also needs singularity bind for Eric's folder
---> export SINGULARITY_BIND=/home/e1garcia

-Now you will need to edit each sbatch file in each directory.
+Now you may need to edit each sbatch file in each directory.
 Notice that this file has a lot of lines commented out with hashtags - these will run different steps in the process when un-commented.
 Find the line starting with `crun bash dDocentHPC.bash mkBAM config`... and un-comment this line by removing the hashtag.
 The config file is the last argument in this line - make sure it is the correct file (config.5.ssl).
 Make sure all of the other lines starting with `crun` are still commented.
 You can also change the job-name and output SBATCH settings in the header to identify this job (something appropriate to each reference genome, like mkBAM_denovoSSL_Sfa100k), and change the email address so it emails you when finished.

 Your header, and the lines you are running, should read something like this: